lukaspinpin/Optimal-Proportions/README.md

 # Revisiting Optimal Proportions for Binary Responses: Insights from Incorporating the Absent Perspective of Type-I Error Rate Control

-This repository contains the R code necessary to replicate the results presented in the paper *"Revisiting Optimal Proportions for Binary Responses: Insights from Incorporating the Absent Perspective of Type-I Error Rate Control"* by Lukas Pin.
+This repository contains the R code necessary to replicate the results presented in the paper *"Revisiting Optimal Proportions for Binary Responses: Insights from Incorporating the Absent Perspective of Type-I Error Rate Control"* by Lukas Pin, Sofía S. Villar and William F. Rosenberger.
 The code explores optimal proportions in binary response settings, incorporating considerations of Type-I error rate control.

 ## About the Paper